aplteam/Cider/mkdocs/docs/user-commands.md

 _Display or edit the project configuration_

-]CIDER.ProjectConfig [projectpath]
+]CIDER.ProjectConfig [project]
 {: .syntax}

+Where `project` is the

+-   project path
+-   alias
+-   project space

-Where `projectpath` is the path to a project folder, prints the project configuration.
+of an open project, prints the project configuration.

-If you omit `projectpath` Cider uses the one open project or, if you have more than one open, asks you which.
+If you omit `project` Cider uses the one open project or, if you have more than one open, asks you which.

 ---|---
 `edit` | Display the config for editing.